Nthompson096/vfio-gpu-script/README.md

 ### Proton has failed to start

-Try setting your client to beta and restart, it should work then.
+Try setting your client to beta and restart, it should work then, if you'd want you may switch it back.

 ### Existing installation from a NTFS drive